 Breathe Easier Synergy Blend Essential Oil by Edens GardenBreathe Blend 100% Pure, Best Therapeutic Grade Essential OilRespiratory Essential Oil Blend for Inhalation Problems, Nasal Congestion, and Cold

 How to Sleep with a Stuffy Nose by Eating Spicy Food Before Bed

 Spicy food really gets the juices flowing. (sorry, bad pun!)

-I like to eat spicy foods about an hour before I go to bed when I have a cold.
+I like to eat spicy foods in the hours leading up to bed when I have a cold.
 That way I’ve got enough time for everything to settle, and I’m breathing free and clear.

 Sorry, this is one I cannot stand.
 My dad swore by it, but I was stubborn and rebellious and refused to open my mouth.

 If you want to try horseradish, you can either eat it plain like Daddy used to try to feed it to me, or you can eat it on crackers or in a sandwich.

 Now, this is one that I actually like.
 Momma made me ginger tea, and next to tomato soup, was my favorite thing to have when I was sick.

 To make homemade ginger tea, put 1 tbsp of fresh grated ginger and 1 tbsp raw honey in a mug.
 Add boiling water and let steep for 10 minutes.
 Remove the ginger and enjoy!